pahlawandevisa/Universal-PHP-Mailer/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![If this project has business value for you then don't hesitate to support me with a small donation.](https://img.shields.io/badge/Donations-via%20Paypal-blue.svg)](https://www.paypal.me/PeterK93)

-Easy to use yet powerful PHP mailer capable of sending any type of content including plain text, html, inline images, and any kind and any number of attachments, hence `Universal`.
+Easy to use yet powerful PHP mailer capable of sending any type of content including plain text, html, inline images, and any kind and any number of attachments, hence *Universal*.

 ## Self-configuring
 If you have ever tried composing multipart MIME mail, you will know how cumbersome it can be.
-With **Universal PHP Mailer** you will no longer struggle figuring out where you put "this and that" content and within which boundary and in which order. **Universal PHP Mailer** is self-configuring.
+With *Universal PHP Mailer* you will no longer struggle figuring out where you put "this and that" content and within which boundary and in which order. *Universal PHP Mailer* is self-configuring.
 Just give it whatever content you have and fire it off.
 It will compose the correct MIME-compliant mail string with whatever parts, multiparts and boundaries are necessary.

 ## Efficiency for High Volume Mailing (Bulk)
 When using the `SMTP` method, the mailer reuses the same socket connection for sending multiple messages, thus achieving better efficiency than the `mail()` function method.

 ## Handles Any Kind of Content

-### Non-multipart mail:
+Non-multipart mail--

 - only one `attachment`
 - only one `text/plain`
 - only one `text/html`

-### Multipart mail:
+Multipart mail--

 - two or more `attachment`
 - `text/plain` + `text/html` + zero or more `attachment`
 - `text/html`  + `inline images` + zero or more `attachment`
 - `text/plain` + `text/html` + `inline images` + zero or more `attachment`

+These are pretty much all the realistic combinations that may be encountered in real world applications.

 ## Security

 This package applies some measures in order to mitigate malicious abuse attempts.
 Despite this, it is advised that you always validate and/or sanitise all user input.

-You should validate and santise all email addresses.
+- You should validate and santise all email addresses.

-You should filter out (sanitise) line breaks (`\n`) from header strings.
+- You should filter out (sanitise) line breaks (`\n`) from header strings.

 ## Email Address Format

-This package requires that email addresses be compliant with RFC5322, i.e. contain only printable ASCII characters.
+This package requires that email addresses be compliant with RFC5322 (i.e. contain only printable ASCII characters).
 If you intend to use IDN and Unicode character email addresses, you must convert them to ASCII before applying them to this package.

 ## Email Address Validation

-This package does not validate email addresses.
-Therefore, you should validate all email addresses before applying them to this package.
+This package uses simple email address validation.
+It is advised that you validate all email addresses before applying them to this package.

-## Usage
+## Usage Examples

-How to send `text/plain` (single recipient):
+### 1. Sending `text/plain` (single recipient) mail:

 ```php
 use peterkahl\universalPHPmailer\universalPHPmailer;